stephanievelez/knn_predictors/README.md

-This project used knn or k-nearest neighbors to predict from the data whether a wine will be of high or low quality this also introduces the sklearn library
+This project used knn or k-nearest neighbors to predict from the data whether a wine will be of high or low quality this also introduces sklearn library